grucloud/grucloud/docusaurus/docs/azure/resources/Compute/GalleryApplicationVersion.md

         provisioningState: {
           readOnly: true,
           type: 'string',
-          title: 'The current state of the gallery Application Version.',
+          title: 'The current state of the gallery or gallery artifact.',
           description: 'The provisioning state, which only appears in the response.',
           enum: [
             'Creating',